 - Copes well with motorway driving

 - The design is not as eye-catching as some models

 - The media control touchscreen can be slow to respond

-Whilst the MG5 may not wow with its traditional looks, we think it delivers on what matters most: a usable 180-mile range, at a cheaper monthly price, with straightforward functions and plenty of space.
+While the MG5 may not wow with its traditional looks, we think it delivers on what matters most: a usable range at an affordable monthly price, with straightforward functions and plenty of space.

 For those looking to make the switch to their first EV, this is a smart electric choice that will get the job done.
 And there’s room for all the family too.